-As part of the Year 7 and Year 8 curriculum, we ensure that students are given the opportunity to study the history of their local area, in order for them to examine how national and international events have impacted their local society.
+As part of the KS3 curriculum, we ensure that students are given the opportunity to study the history of their local area, in order for them to examine how national and international events have impacted their local society.
+At Outwood Grange students analyse the significance of Pontefract castle, now a ruin but once described as 'The key to the north' by Henry VIII.
 Giving students this opportunity allows them to undertake an enquiry that will equip them for the subsequent GCSE level study of the 'historic environment'; but it will also inspire the students with the knowledge that history does not just happen somewhere else - somewhere more important; it also happened in the places where they and their families live and work.